 Socially Sorted isn’t the only business that has successfully grown by incorporating a membership site.
 Book More Brides also used a membership site to boost its annual customer base by almost 2,000%.

-In addition to the ability to reach more people worldwide with your knowledge and service, membership sites allow you to:
+In addition to the ability to serve more clients worldwide with your knowledge and service, membership sites allow you to:

-- Build a community among your clients so that they feel a sense of belonging and support
+- Build a community that makes your clients feel a sense of belonging and support so that they stick around long-term

-- Track your customers’ experiences to better understand their needs and provide them — and future customers — with better experiences
+- Track your customers’ experiences to better understand their needs so you know exactly where to spend your time and marketing budget

-- Earn recurring revenue by charging a monthly or annual fee for your exclusive membership
+- Charge a monthly or annual fee for your exclusive membership so you can start earning recurring revenue

 Determining the type of site, creating your content, and choosing a site platform are the first steps in launching a membership site.
 If you’re looking for step-by-step instructions and details about each of those important tasks, check out the Scale With a Membership Site guide.